KTZ228/Radboud-FUS-driving-system-software/README.md

 	3. Choose 'URL' and paste the following repository URL: [https://github.com/Donders-Institute/Radboud-FUS-driving-system-software.git](https://github.com/Donders-Institute/Radboud-FUS-driving-system-software.git)
 	4. Choose your desired folder and clone the repository.

-- GitHub
+- GitHub\
 	Download the source code directly for the latest release.
-Visit the [https://github.com/Donders-Institute/Radboud-FUS-driving-system-software/releases/latest](Latest Release), and download the Source code (zip) file.
+Visit the [Latest Release](https://github.com/Donders-Institute/Radboud-FUS-driving-system-software/releases/latest), and download the Source code (zip) file.
 Extract it to your desired location and proceed with the installation steps.

 *Step 2: Download Python 3.10* \
 Ensure you have Python 3.10 installed and accessible from your command line.
 If Python is not installed, download it from the [official Python website](https://www.python.org/downloads/release/python-31011/).
 It is not necessary to add Python to your system's PATH during installation, as virtual environments allow you to manage and switch between Python versions without affecting other projects or code outside the environment.